biotaphy/tutorials/_sources/tutorial/w9_phylo_diversity.rst.txt

 Step 1: Cleanup the matrix
 --------------------

-Subset the matrix to the tree species and remove empty (all zeros) rows and columns.
+Subset the matrix to the tree species, so that statistics can be built on the intersection of species between the phylogentic tree and the matrix.
+We will trim the matrix of all species that do not occur in the tree.
+We will also remove any empty (all zeros) rows and columns.

 Data preparation: Script parameter file
 ******************************************